satyabattu/secure-access-control-lpc1768/README.md

 - GPIO
 - USB Serial Communication

-## Project Status
-⚠️ Code upload in progress.
-Documentation and system design are available; source code will be added.

 ## Overview
 The system grants or denies access based on serial input via a USB terminal.
 An LED provides visual feedback, while a relay simulates physical door unlocking.

+## Demo
+A short hardware demonstration video showing LED feedback and relay actuation is available in the `media/` directory.

 ## Documentation
-Design notes and reports are available in the `docs/` directory.
+Design notes and supporting reports are available in the `docs/` directory.

+## Limitations
+- Access control uses simple serial input and does not implement secure authentication.
+- No logging of access attempts or timestamps.
+- System operation depends on USB serial communication.

-## Future Work
+## Future Improvements
-- Upload embedded C source code
+- Upload embedded C source code (`main.c`)
-- Add keypad/RFID authentication
+- Add keypad or RFID-based authentication
-- Implement EEPROM/SD logging
+- Implement EEPROM or SD-card logging
-- Remove USB terminal dependency
+- Enable standalone or wireless operation

+## Notes
+This project was developed as part of an Embedded Computing module and focuses on low-level I/O handling, system design, and hardware constraints.